Intelligent Air Conditioning and Ventilation system - Post-COVID-19 pandemic:Paranoia about un-safe spaces?

 From another corner, a prestigious scientific panel told the White House Wednesday night that research shows coronavirus can be spread not just by sneezes or coughs, but also just by talking, or possibly even just breathing.
 "While the current (coronavirus) specific research is limited, the results of available studies are consistent with aerosolization of virus from normal breathing," according to the letter, written by Dr. Harvey Fineberg, chairman of a committee with the National Academy of Sciences.
 That sums it, we are not safe in any environment but we will need to be very careful when we enter an enclosed space; you never know where the virus lurks.

-New ventilation system
+Floor level exhaust ventilation system

 New Intelligent Ventilation for Riverria Iskandar Malaysia Apartments to fight COVID-19